pieroxy/conkw/ROADMAP.md

 * Mail Google - to get latest mails
 * Mail Outlook - to get latest mails
 * Freebox - to get internet status on this home router
-* Push metrics to another instance on the network through Emi

 ## Misc
 * https support with live reload of the certificates.